FAQ

 The Commons - This is the community space available to anyone.
 It includes discussion boards, virtual events, a resource library, service provider directory, member messaging, and more.

-The Action Journey - This is a guided, three-stage roadmap for locally led adaptation available to heritage stewards that take the pledge.
+The Action Journey - This self-paced program guides heritage stewards that take the pledge through locally led adaptation, no matter your starting point.
 Built on an evidence-based framework developed and refined with stewards in the field, you can use it as much or as little as you need, at your own pace.
 Based on questions that you answer during registration, you will start in a recommended stage, which you can change at any time:

 Stage A - Learn: Enhance your climate and heritage literacy